This article on the Domed Blackout Method is the third in a four-part series on germinating microgreens.

 In addition, we sell seeds in packets sized perfectly for trays and larger bulk bags.

-Our potting mix is also one of the best on the market and is highly rated by our customers.
+Our potting mix is also among the best on the market and is highly rated by our customers.

 Compare our prices with the other larger seed suppliers.
 You will be happy with the price, and I know our service is the best.